DelphiWorlds/Kastri/Controls/NativeControls.md

 ## Installation

-Simply open the `KastriFMX.dproj` project in the folder under the `Packages` folder that corresponds to the major version number of Delphi that you have (e.g. `Packages\D104` for Delphi 10.4.x) and Compile and Install.
+Simply open the `KastriFMX.dproj` project in the folder under the `Packages` folder and Compile and Install.
 The components will appear in the Kastri FMX section on the Component Pallette

 <br>